-For lunch, I recommend the many kioskos of nearby Luquillo.
-These row of humble restaurants along Route 3 are a great place to sample Puerto Rican favorites like arepas and plantains.
+For lunch, I recommend the many kiosks of nearby Luquillo.
+These row of humble restaurants along Route 3 are a great place to sample Puerto Rican favourites like arepas and plantains.

 In Luquillo is a natural water rock slide called Las Paylas where there are smooth rock downhill rivers make for a thrilling ride.
 There’s no cost to this since it’s just part of the local river but you can pay $5 to park at a local’s house where he’s sectioned off an area as a parking lot and provides easy access straight down to the river.
 As always, be careful of the slippery rocks and chat with the people there first to find out what where the easiest access to the start of the slides are.

-Once you’re done, head over to the Fajardo ferry terminal (25 minutes from Las Paylas).
+Once you’re done, head over to the Cieba (moved from the original Fajardo ferry terminal) which is 25 minutes from Las Paylas.
 Here, you’ll catch a 1 hour ferry to Isla de Vieques.
 It will only cost $2.
 Keep in mind that the two late departure ferries leave at 4:45 PM and 8:15PM.

-Logistically, you can either do a one-way car rental from San Juan for the day or you can coordinate with a tour company like Natural Wonders and negotiate a drop off in Fajardo.
+Getting here: Logistically, you can either do a one-way car rental from San Juan (make sure to use our car rental coupon codes) for the day or you can coordinate with a tour company doing half day tours to El Yunque and negotiate a drop off in Fajardo.

 Day 4 – Isla de Vieques